-The \$4 million or 3.4% increase in financing charges for the quarter ended December 31, 2021, was primarily due to higher debt levels.
+The \$5 million or 4.1% increase in financing charges for the quarter ended December 31, 2022, was primarily due to higher weighted-average interest rates on short-term notes, partially offset by gains on interest rate swap agreements.

-12 Revenues, net of purchased power is a non-GAAP financial measure.
-See section "Non-GAAP Financial Measures".
+9 Revenues, net of purchased power, is a non-GAAP financial measure.
+See section "Non-GAAP Financial Measures."